PurpleBooth/insomnia-workflow/README.md

 ## License

-This project is licensed under the [Attribution 4.0 International](LICENSE.md) Creative Commons License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the [The Unlicense](LICENSE.md) a license that dedicates code to the public domain - see the [LICENSE.md](LICENSE.md) file for details